This spot has been added by

 The Maori wrasse, or Napoleon, is a frequent visitor to the house reef.
 Adult specimens can grow up to 7 ft/2m.

-On the drop-off, two specific features are also worth visiting: the area around the jetty, which encourages numerous different species seeking shelter, and a large canyon-like feature, some 180m south of the jetty, where several of the bigger fish species aggregate (see map for exact location).
+On the drop-off, two specific features are also worth visiting: the area around the jetty, which encourages numerous different species seeking shelter, and a large canyon-like feature, some 200 yards south of the jetty, where several of the bigger fish species gather (see map for exact location).

 Flasher scorpionfish Wakatobi